 Doctor of Philosophy

 A Master of Arts or an equivalent degree in anthropology or a closely related field is required for admission to the doctoral program.
-The student must complete a total of three of the following core courses: Anthropology 392K, Introduction to Graduate Archaeology, Anthropology 392J, Introduction to Graduate Physical Anthropology: Behavior, Genetics, and Variation, Anthropology 392L, Introduction to Graduate Physical Anthropology: Primate Morphology and Evolution, Anthropology 392M, Introduction to Graduate Social Anthropology, Anthropology 392N, Introduction to Graduate Linguistic Anthropology, Anthropology 392P, Introduction to Cultural Forms, Anthropology 392R, African Diaspora Anthropology, Anthropology 392S, Introduction to Graduate Feminist Anthropology, Anthropology 392T, Mesoamerica and Borderlands, and Anthropology 392G, AnthroLab.
+The student must complete a total of three of the following core courses: Anthropology 392K, Introduction to Graduate Archaeology, Anthropology 392J, Introduction to Biological Anthropology: Behavior, Genetics, and Variation, Anthropology 392L, Introduction to Biological Anthropology: Primate Morphology and Evolution, Anthropology 392M, Introduction to Graduate Social Anthropology, Anthropology 392N, Introduction to Graduate Linguistic Anthropology, Anthropology 392P, Introduction to Cultural Forms, Anthropology 392R, African Diaspora Anthropology, Anthropology 392S, Introduction to Graduate Feminist Anthropology, and Anthropology 392T, Mesoamerica and Borderlands.

 Students in archaeology, linguistic anthropology, and biological anthropology are required to complete the core course(s) in their subfield.
 Students in the sociocultural anthropology subfield are required to include both Anthropology 392M, Introduction to Graduate Social Anthropology and Anthropology 392P, Introduction to Cultural Forms among their core courses and may also, at their supervisor’s request, be required to complete the graduate portfolio in cultural studies.
 Additional information about the graduate portfolio in cultural studies is published by the Américo Paredes Center for Cultural Studies.
 Additionally all students must complete at least one core course from outside of their subfield.

 Students with an extensive background in a subfield may petition the Graduate Studies Committee for exemption from the core courses in that area.